peted70/mr-realtime-translator/README.md

 ![alt tag](https://raw.github.com/peted70/mr-realtime-translator/master/img/translatorAPI.PNG)

 Again, components can be plugged in to respond to the responses from the Translator API.
 These are plugged in with the AudioReceivedHandler and TextReceivedHandler abstract classes.
-There are implementations fo those in the sample and they look like this:
+There are implementations for those in the sample and they look like this:

 ![alt tag](https://raw.github.com/peted70/mr-realtime-translator/master/img/unityreceivers.PNG)

-For further details see
+For further details see http://peted.azurewebsites.net/mixed-reality-real-time-translator/